dfaour/argos-scripts/README.md

 ## getquotes.py
 Will fetch quotes and changes for stocks.
 Edit the 'stocks' list for your desired list.

+*Version 2.0 uses Google Finance and does not need yahoo_finance anymore!*

 Requires yahoo_finance.
 To install:

 `pip3 install yahoo_finance`